cmanriqueb/ATB_SF-LendingSystemIntegration/README.md

 ### API Endpoints

-The backend system provides the following API endpoints:
+The backend system provides the following API endpoint:
- - Create Loan: POST /create_loan.php
+ - Create Loan: POST /loan.php
- - Update Loan: PUT /update_loan.php
+ - Update Loan: PUT /loan.php
- - Delete Loan: DELETE /delete_loan.php
+ - Delete Loan: DELETE /loan.php

 Each endpoint expects a JSON payload with the necessary information to process the loan operation.
 Please refer to the specific PHP file for details on the expected payload structure.